swisskyrepo/PayloadsAllTheThings/Insecure management interface/README.md

 ## Springboot-Actuator

 Actuator endpoints let you monitor and interact with your application.
 Spring Boot includes a number of built-in endpoints and lets you add your own.
 For example, the health endpoint provides basic application health information.
+Some of them contains sensitive info such as `/trace` (by default the last 100 HTTP requests with headers), `/env` (the current environment properties) or `/heapdump` (builds and returns a heap dump from the JVM used by our application).
+These endpoints are enabled by default in Springboot 1.X.
+Since Springboot 2.x only `/health` and `/info` are enabled by default.

-Each individual endpoint can be enabled or disabled.
-This controls whether or not the endpoint is created and its bean exists in the application context.
-To be remotely accessible an endpoint also has to be exposed via JMX or HTTP.
-Most applications choose HTTP, where the ID of the endpoint along with a prefix of /actuator is mapped to a URL.
-For example, by default, the health endpoint is mapped to /actuator/health.
+the official documentation is located [here](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html)

 ## Thanks to